 - g.
 Describe the legal and institutional framework underlying Ugandan approaches for resettlement, compensation and rehabilitation; - h.
 Define the eligibility criteria for identification of Project Affected Persons (PAPs) and entitlements; - i.
-Describe the consultation procedures and participatory approaches involving PAPs and other key stakeholders; - j.
-Provide procedures for filing grievances and resolving disputes; and - k.
-Develop an outline for the development of Resettlement Action Plans.
+Provide guidelines to develop an Entitlement Matrix - Describe the consultation procedures and participatory approaches involving PAPs and other key stakeholders; - k.
+Provide procedures for the Grievance redress mechanism and for filing grievances and resolving disputes; and - I. Develop an outline for the development of Resettlement Action Plans.